MadhuraMary/InquisitiveMinds/IMbot/README.md

-# Edubot
+# IM'Bot
 Description:
-Edubot is a chatbot that caters to answering technical and non-technicl questions to the end-users.
+IM'Bot is a chatbot that caters to answering technical and non-technical questions to the end-users.
+More information is in the main Read me File for the solution wherein the chatbot is embedded using iframe.